Official Website of the Republic of Belarus

 Communications infrastructure in Belarus

 The national telecom operator in Belarus is Beltelecom.
 It provides voice and data services, hosting, and is responsible for the maintenance of main lines.
-The company's portfolio includes the brands byfly (high-speed Internet access) and ZALA (interactive television).
+The company's portfolio includes the brands byfly (high-speed Internet access), ZALA (interactive, over-the-air and internet television), YASNA (bundled services), and YASNAye TV (24-hour Full HD broadcast).

-Internet: The throughput capacity of the telecom links that connect Belarus with the rest of the world is 1,933Gbps (2020).
-The number of Internet users in the country is over 13.9 million (2020).
-The number of subscribers per 100 inhabitants is 141.
+Internet: The throughput capacity of the telecom links that connect Belarus with the rest of the world is 3,760Gbps (2024).
+The number of Internet users in the country is over 11.4 million (2024).

-The number of Belarus websites has increased significantly in recent years too.
-In 2015, work began on the development of the Cyrillic domain zone .бел.
+The number of Belarusian websites has increased significantly in recent years.
+In 2015, work began on the development of the Cyrillic domain zone.бел.

 Transport links in Belarus